Tithonia rotundifolia: Range

 It occurs in Colorado, Florida, Louisiana, Mexico, Central America, Thailand, and the West Indies on fields, in woody plants and ruderally at altitudes below 1000 meters on the edges of roads and highways, as well as in other disturbed areas.
 Outside its native region it is sometimes grown as an ornamental and has become naturalized in some of these locales.
 In Africa it has been recorded up to an altitude of 1,580 m above sea level.

 Cultivation

 Due to its characteristics, it is usually used in hedges to form a background for other smaller plants.
 It requires poor to average, well-drained soil in an area protected from the wind to prevent its brittle stems from bending or breaking.
 It is propagated from seeds.
 Seedlings are planted 30–50 centimeters apart.
 It requires a sunny plant site and fresh, nutrient-rich soil with plenty of humus.
 It tolerates drought well, but it still needs water during long periods of drought.
-Tithonia usually blooms from summer until the first frosts.
+The plant produces flowers from mid-summer until frost.